nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Migration to ES6 {{since '2.3.2'}}

-Migrates all elements to ES6 class-based syntax which allows usage of Polymer 2 and move away from Polymer legacy APIs
+Migrates all elements to ES6 class-based syntax which allows usage of Polymer 2 and move away from Polymer legacy APIs:

 - [ELEMENTS-506](https://jira.nuxeo.com/browse/ELEMENTS-506) Migrates nuxeo-dataviz-elements to ES6.
 - [ELEMENTS-505](https://jira.nuxeo.com/browse/ELEMENTS-505) Migrates nuxeo-elements to ES6.